-Adding the retractable automation technology to your pool is incredibly simple.
+Adding retractable automation technology to your pool is incredibly simple.
 If you’re starting from scratch with an all-new cover, you may want to leave it to the professionals.
 They can handle the whole thing in an hour or two and save you time in the process.
-The only downside to an automatically retracting pool cover is that it is expensive.
+The only downside to an automatically retracting pool cover is its cost.

 Cost of Automating Your Pool Cover

 Pool covers are one of the most expensive automation systems due to the overall size and durability of the materials needed.
-They can cost upwards of $5,000, and for larger pools, you should expect to pay closer to $10,000.
+They can cost upwards of $5,000; for larger pools, you should expect to pay closer to $10,000.

 Automatic Pool Cleaners

 Automatic pool cleaners are super effective and relatively inexpensive to own.
-You can purchase cleaners that can be turned on remotely or that you can schedule to work at a specific time each day.
+You can purchase cleaners that can be turned on remotely or scheduled to work at a specific time each day.
 These cleaners are basically robot vacuums for your pool.
 These vacuums have been around for decades, but they have improved with smart technology.